Sommos/javascript_sushi_website/README.md

 This program builds a responsive, animated website for a sushi restaurant in HTML, CSS & JavaScript.

-This has been built into a web application accessible here: https://sommos.github.io/javascript_sushi_website/
+This has been built into a web application accessible here: https://sommos.github.io/javascript_sushi_website

+This has also been built into a Flutter app, version is accessible here: https://github.com/Sommos/flutter_sushi_restaurant

 # Contribution